 Mail out signed/sealed agreement to applicant

-We are only accepting mail-in, drop-off and emailed applications.
+We also accept mail-in and dropped-off applications.
 You can mail or drop off the application at the address below.

-- A document stating the names that are to appear in this agreement with this request
+- A document stating all the names that are to appear within the agreement

-- A recent copy of the title to the property
+- A recent copy of the Land Title for the property

 City of Edmonton